asreview/asreview/docs/source/API/cli.rst

 .. option:: --n_queries N_QUERIES

     The number of queries.
-Alternatively, entering :code:`min` will stop the simulation when all relevant documents have been found.
-By default, the program stops after all documents are reviewed or is interrupted by the user.
+Alternatively, entering :code:`min` will stop the simulation when all relevant records have been found.
+By default, the program stops after all records are reviewed or is interrupted by the user.

 .. option:: -n N_PAPERS, --n_papers N_PAPERS